 Yes, some Beagles have dwarfism.
 This isn’t a health issue in itself.

-However, some of the bone structure and organs can end up shaped a little differently, which may cause issues in the long run.
+However, some of the bone structures and organs can end up shaped a little differently, which may cause issues in the long run.

 This is when the hip joint comes out of the socket and rubs away on the bone, making it incredibly painful for them to walk.